xplenty/xplenty-api-doc-v2/sections/clone-schedule.md

 This call clones the given schedule.

-A successful call returns the following details for the schedule after the changes.
+A successful call returns the following details for the schedule after the schedule is cloned.

 * **id** the numeric schedule ID
 * **name** the name given to the schedule upon creation